netxms/netxms-doc/admin/data-collection.rst

 select one or more objects, right-click and select :guilabel:`Remove template...`.
 Pop-up window will appear with all applied templates to objects.
 Select templates to be removed and click :guilabel:`OK`.

+If you select Unbind DCIs from template, all DCIs related to template will remain configured on a node, but association between the DCIs and template will be removed.
+Any further changes to the template will not be reflected in these DCIs.
+If you later reapply the template to the node, you will have two copies of each DCI - one standalone (remaining from unbind operation) and one related to template (from new apply operation).
+Selecting Remove DCIs from node will remove all DCIs associated with the template.
+After you click OK, node will be unbound from template.

 Macros in template items
 ------------------------